-All the information contained in the Cell Therapy Med-A form (Registration and at least one relevant Disease classification sheet if applicable) must be recorded in the EBMT Registry database as soon as possible after 6 months have elapsed since the initial cell infusion for that period or after the patient dies, should this happen before 6 months post cell infusion.
+All the information contained in the Cell Therapy Med-A form (Registration and at least one relevant Disease classification sheet if applicable) must be recorded in the EBMT Registry database as soon as possible after the initial cell infusion for that period or after the patient dies, should this happen before 100 days post cell infusion.
 No items can be left blank unless specifically stated in the definition.
 If the item is marked as "unknown", you will be asked for this information again at the time of data quality checks.